tian1989/portfolio/README.md

 ### **Portfolio 7: Logo**

 Designed by <a href="http://linkedin.com/in/tian-elijah-26b65256">Tian Elijah</a>
-for Dawney Robinson - <a href="https://i.postimg.cc/qvMrNyVW/dr-logo-design.jpg">D.R Aesthetics</a>
+for D.R Aesthetics - <a href="https://i.postimg.cc/qvMrNyVW/dr-logo-design.jpg">Logo Design</a>

 Created a logo with a light colour pallet and sophisticated fonts.